OpenDataVBB/vdv-453-nats-adapter/readme.md

     Valid values for `service`:
     - `AUS` subscribes to the VDV-454 AUS service containing network-wide realtime data.
 Options:
 	--leitstelle                 -l  VDV-453 Leitstellenkennung, a string identifying this client, a bit like an HTTP User-Agent.
 Must be agreed- upon with the provider of the VDV-453 API.
 	                                 Default: $VDV_453_LEITSTELLE
 	--their-leitstelle           -L  VDV-453 Leitstellenkennung of the server.
 Must be agreed- upon with the provider of the VDV-453 API.
 	                                 Default: $VDV_453_THEIR_LEITSTELLE
 	--endpoint                   -e  HTTP(S) URL of the VDV-453 API.
 	                                 Default: $VDV_453_ENDPOINT
 	--port                       -p  Port to listen on.
 VDV-453 requires the *client* to run an HTTP server that the VDV-453 API can call.
 	                                 Default: $PORT, otherwise 3000
-	--expires                     Set the subscription's expiry date & time.
-Must be an ISO 8601 date+time string or a UNIX epoch/timestamp.
-	                              Default: now + 1h
-	--aus-manual-fetch-interval   How often to *manually* fetch the data of an AUS subscription, in milliseconds.
-	                              Usually, the server should notify the client about new data, but some may not.
-	                              Default: 30_000
 	--nats-servers                   NATS server(s) to connect to.
 	                                 Default: $NATS_SERVERS
 	--nats-user                      User to use when authenticating with NATS server.
 	                                 Default: $NATS_USER
 	--nats-client-name               Name identifying the NATS client among others.
 	                                 Default: vdv453-1-${randomHex(4)}
+AUS-specific Options:
+	--expires                        Set the AUS subscription's expiry date & time.
+Must be an ISO 8601 date+time string or a UNIX epoch/timestamp.
+	                                 Default: now + 1h
+	--aus-manual-fetch-interval      How often to *manually* fetch the data of an AUS subscription, in milliseconds.
+	                                 Usually, the server should notify the client about new data, but some may not.
+	                                 Default: 30_000 (30s)
 Exit Codes:
 	1 – generic and/or unexpected error
 	2 – operation canceled